 Find suggestions on how to enjoy the great outdoors in national parks, including tips and trip ideas.

-Tips to Recreate Responsibly
+Tips to Recreate Responsibly in National Parks

 Whether seeking wide-open spaces or exploring a historic urban neighborhood, remember to #RecreateResponsibly!
 We encourage you to follow the guidance from the Centers for Disease Control and Prevention (CDC) to reduce the spread of COVID-19 and follow Leave No Trace principles when you visit.